Animal Aid is committed to protecting your personal information. We value your support and respect your privacy.

 For sending out campaign and fundraising updates by email, our legal justification for processing your data and contacting you is consent.
 We only send these emails to people who have consented.
 We will, of course, stop emailing you, if you ask us to stop.

 If you provide us with your card details in order to make a donation, these will be used in order to process the payment but your card details are never stored on our database.

-If you have given us your postal address, we will normally send you four fundraising appeals per year, plus Outrage magazine four times per year.
+If you have given us your postal address, we will normally send you four fundraising appeals per year, and you may also receive Outrage magazine four times per year.
 If you would prefer not to receive any postal mail from us, or if you wish to restrict how much mail you receive from us, you can let us know by visiting our opt-out page, telephoning 01732 364 546 or emailing firstname.lastname@example.org.

 The money we raise through postal appeals is vital for allowing us to continue our work to end animal cruelty.
 We receive no state funding, and rely entirely on the generosity of our supporters.

 We may write to you to respond to any queries you have raised with us, or to thank you for a donation.
 We will also use your address to send you any leaflets or other information that you have specifically requested.

 If you have signed up to our e-newsletters, we will send you a monthly round-up with news about our campaigns and information about how to support them.
 We will also send you action alerts (usually no more than one per week) letting you know how you can help with specific campaigns.
-Occasionally (around four times per year) we will send you an email asking if you would consider donating to our latest fundraising appeal.
+Occasionally (around six times per year) we will send you an email asking if you would consider donating to our latest fundraising appeal.
 All these emails include an unsubscribe option.

 Even if you have not signed up for e-newsletters, we may also use your email address (if you have provided it to us) to respond to any queries you have raised with us, since this is more cost-effective and environmentally friendly than responding by post.
 We may also use your email address very occasionally to invite you to support our work; you can ask us to stop at any time.